Recently, we heard the following remark over breakfast with large investment manager.

 “We all know that the D and A in EBITDA can be ‘delusional accounting’ but it is ‘accepted’ so we work it.”

-Unfortunately, I’ve heard similar quotes from other seasoned investors.
+Unfortunately, we’ve heard similar quotes before.

 Those of us who have been in the business for many years know that all that matters in the end are cash on cash returns that investors receive, but we continue to see, more often that we appreciate, EBITDA, and other valuation and return metrics that do indeed seem to be “worked.”